 You might have seen members of the Celtics, Bruins, Patriots or Red Sox riding on them on TV, but the experience of going on a Duck Boat isn’t just reserved for professional athletes.

-The Boston Duck Tour will take you on a guided ride across land and water that sometimes goes past top tourist locations like Trinity Church, the Hancock Tower, the Boston Common, the Holocaust Memorial, the Boston Public Garden and even “Cheers.”
+The tour will take you on a guided ride across land and water that sometimes goes past top tourist locations like Trinity Church, the Hancock Tower, the Boston Common, the Holocaust Memorial, the Boston Public Garden and even “Cheers.”

 Boston Common & Boston Public Garden

-If you’d prefer something a little less active, head to the Boston Public Garden – the first public botanical garden in the United States – to see the early summer flowers in full bloom.
+If you’d prefer something a little less active to do in Boston, head to the Public Garden – the first public botanical garden in the United States – to see the early summer flowers in full bloom.

 The ornately landscaped Public Garden is known for its iconic Swan Boats, unique vessels with over a hundred years of history.
 Enjoy a ride around the pond, and make sure to bring your camera.